The Advantages of Joint Ventures for Small Businesses

 A joint venture is a strategic alliance where two or more people or companies agree to contribute goods, services and/or capital to a common commercial enterprise.
 Joint ventures can have great advantages for small businesses.

-Properly chosen and implemented, joint ventures can be a great way for your small business to get in on opportunities (and profits) that otherwise you would miss out on.
-I like to think of them as diamonds on the beach.
+Properly chosen and implemented, joint ventures can be a way for your small business to get in on opportunities (and profits) that otherwise you would miss out on.
+They're like diamonds on the beach.
 You see the diamonds lying on the sand but try as you might, you can't pick them up – until you team with someone else who knows the trick of scooping them up.